supersistence/Getting-to-Know-Shapefiles-and-GeoJSON/README.md

-# Understanding Scripting, Scraping, APIs, and Databases

-11/7/2017
+# Getting to Know Shapefiles and GeoJSON

+2017-11-15

 **Author:** Hunter Heaivilin

-__*Project Description:*__ Understanding command line-based applications, basic scripting, databases, web resources, APIs, and data warehouses so that I can download data from websites, connect to and query databases, interface with APIs, and web scrape.
+__*Project Description:*__ Understanding the structure of the shapefile and GeoJSON geospatial file formats.
+Exploring conversion methods from shapefile to GeoJSON.

+Project includes
+- descriptions of .shp and .geojson files
+- feedback on online .shp to .geojson conversion tools